Regular Admission Requirements and Application Process

 We are not currently accepting transfer applicants.
 To view our transfer process guidelines please click here.

 The admissions committee is composed of students, faculty and alumni who screen initial applications and determine the best candidates to invite for interviews.
 The MCAT results and academic record assist the committee in evaluating an individual's aptitude for medical education.
 Equally important, however, are the applicant's personal characteristics and experiences related to healthcare.
 The admissions committee utilizes letters of recommendation, the personal statement, pre-medical community and educational activities, and the interview to assess the extent to which the applicant has the personal characteristics and knowledge of healthcare to adequately commit to a life long career as a patient-centered physician.

 Candidates for admission to the MU School of Medicine should apply to the American Medical College Application Service, AMCAS.
 Students who demonstrate financial need may qualify for an AMCAS application fee waiver.

 Depending on an applicant's home state residency, there are different evaluation procedures for opening a file for consideration.
 For Missouri residents applying to the MU School of Medicine a file is automatically opened and evaluated.
 For residents from a state other than Missouri, please refer to Out-of-State Admission.

-The MU School of Medicine receives nearly sixteen hundred applications every year.
+The MU School of Medicine receives nearly eighteen hundred applications every year.
 After an initial screening we invite applicants, who are seriously being considered, for interviews.
 All interviews are at the invitation of the School of Medicine.
 Learn more about our Interview Day.

 To view our confidentiality and selection process guidelines please click here.